jmitch12/openFrameworksFinal/README.md

 [Video: THIRD TRY](https://youtu.be/W1yZQAnm_hQ) This attempt was able to detect the collision and print to the console, but for some reason it only affected one of the balls and not in the way I would have liked.

+[Video: FOURTH TRY]() I started over for roughly the fourth attempt and it was the closest I could get to the interaction.
+Something is still not quite right.
+Check out the [code](https://github.com/jmitch12/thirdAttempt).

 ![Alt text](https://github.com/jmitch12/openFrameworksFinal/blob/master/face.png "Face")

 I used a few online sources for this project, but my classmates were most helpful.